jhkrug/jhkrug.github.io/_posts/2018-04-05-views_and_graffiti_while_cycling.md

 <!--more-->

 On the outskirts of Durcal is Puente de Lata, The Tin Bridge.
 Apparently, imported from France when it proved to be too weak for traffic and trams.
 It's for pedestrians and cyclists and spans Durcal Gorge.
 There has been at least one suicide.
+Also, other mishaps.
+If you like the thrill, you can try bungee-jumping there.
 On the bridge approach pillars is the graffiti 'si tu saltas yo salto'.
 Poignantly, 'if you jump I fall', or maybe, 'if you jump I jump'.

 [![Puente de Lata](/public/images/bridge_1.jpg
 "Puente de Lata")](/public/images/bridge_1.jpg)